discordx-ts/discordx/README.md

   }
 }
 ```

-When you use the `@Command` or the `@CommandNotFound` decorator you should type your first parameters as a `CommandMessage`.
-It provides the command parameters, the prefix, and the command (specified [here](https://github.com/OwenCalvin/discord.ts/blob/master/src/Types/CommandMessage.ts)).

 ### The prefix and commandCaseSensitive params
 You can specify the `prefix` and the `commandCaseSensitive` on the `@Discord` and `@Command` params (you can specify only the prefix for `@CommandNotFound`).
 The params on the `@Command` will override those of `@Discord`.